hsandt/sonic-pico8/README.md

 ![The 8 Pico Emeralds displayed in circle, each color corresponding to a color on the PICO-8 logo](doc/all_emeralds.png?raw=true)

-**pico-sonic** is a partial demake of Sonic the Hedgehog 3 made with PICO-8.
+**pico sonic** is a partial demake of Sonic the Hedgehog 3 made with PICO-8.
 It features a simplified version of Angel Island Act 1 with some tweaks.
 Various classic Sonic games were used as reference, including the 8-bit games (Game Gear and Master System) which have sprites closer to what PICO-8's resolution and color palette, and the GBA titles which have more clear-cut graphics.

 The project was started as a personal challenge and was meant to be a fully-fledged fan game, but I eventually dropped many features to focus on Sonic's main movements and the exploration of the stage.
 Consider it a technical demo with some exploration challenge.

-pico-sonic is a fan game distributed for free and is not endorsed by Sega.
+pico sonic is a fan game distributed for free and is not endorsed by Sega.
 Sega Games Co., Ltd owns the Sonic the Hedgehog trademark and copyrights on the original assets.

 ## Screenshots